Post

 • $a^2 - 4b < 0$: Complex conjugate roots

-I. Two distinct real roots $\lambda_1$ and $\lambda_2$
+I. Two Distinct Real Roots $\lambda_1$ and $\lambda_2$

 \[y_1 = e^{\lambda_1 x}, \quad y_2 = e^{\lambda_2 x}\]

-and the corresponding general solution is
+and the corresponding general solution is:

 \[y = c_1 e^{\lambda_1 x} + c_2 e^{\lambda_2 x} \label{eqn:general_sol_1}\tag{6}\]

 II.
-Real double root $\lambda = -\cfrac{a}{2}$
+Real Double Root $\lambda = -\cfrac{a}{2}$

-When $a^2 - 4b = 0$, the quadratic equation ($\ref{eqn:characteristic_eqn}$) yields only one solution $\lambda = \lambda_1 = \lambda_2 = -\cfrac{a}{2}$, and thus we can only obtain one solution of the form $y = e^{\lambda x}$:
+When $a^2 - 4b = 0$, the quadratic equation ($\ref{eqn:characteristic_eqn}$) has only one solution $\lambda = \lambda_1 = \lambda_2 = -\cfrac{a}{2}$, and therefore we can only obtain one solution of the form $y = e^{\lambda x}$:

 \[y_1 = e^{-(a/2)x}\]